Riedel12315/qingxia.github.io/_pages/about.md

 News
 ======
 + Jan 05, 2023.
-Paper 'On the conservative phase-field method with the N-component incompressible flows' authored by Qing Xia, Junxiang Yang, Yibao Li has been accepted for publication in Physics of Fluids.
+Paper 'On the conservative phase-field method with the N-component incompressible flows' authored by Qing Xia, Junxiang Yang, Yibao Li has been accepted for publication in [Physics of Fluids](https://aip.scitation.org/doi/abs/10.1063/5.0135490)（JCR Q1, Top）.
 + Nov 20, 2022.
 I attended the event as a judge of '[Xi 'an Jiaotong University's Golden Wutong Festival](http://news.xjtu.edu.cn/info/1033/189522.htm)'.
 + Oct 28, 2022.
 I won the 'National Scholarship for Doctoral students(2022)'.
 + Oct 28, 2022.
 I won the '[Outstanding Model for the Doctoral students of Xi'an Jiaotong University(2022)](http://news.xjtu.edu.cn/info/1033/189087.htm)'.